-Kitchari is a traditional Indian meal made with a mix of Basmati rice and moong dal.
-It’s gentle on the digestive system with healing and detoxifying properties.
-This recipe is simple, delicious, and can be enjoyed any time of the day.
+Kitchari is a traditional Indian dish made with a mix of Basmati rice and moong dal.
+It’s gentle on the digestive system and contains healing and detoxifying properties.
+The texture is soft, velvety, and creamy.
+This traditional recipe is simple, easy to make, and one I grew up eating in my mother’s kitchen.

 - 1/2 cup moong dal (split mung beans)